drivet/website-11ty/src/drafts/seville.md

 the part.

-I usually don't bother with church tours when I visit Europe, but this one came highly recommended, for reasons I didn't fully grasp until I booked a tour.
+I usually don't bother with church tours when I visit Europe, but this one came highly recommended, for reasons I didn't fully grasp until I booked some time inside.
 The Seville Cathedral is the largest Gothic cathedral in the world and although I understand what that means *abstractly* it's still a big hit to the brain when you go inside and see just what that means in practice.

 I could say that it's huge, but what does that even mean?
 Legend has it that the architects wanted to build a church so big the world thought they